nbbaier/quiver/src/content/posts/quiver/06-ai-integration.md

 ---
+title: "Part 6: AI Integration with Claude"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/06-ai-integration"
-series: "Quiver"
 ---

-## Part 6: AI Integration with Claude

 *This is Part 6 of a 7-part series on building Quiver, an offline-first Progressive Web App for capturing and developing ideas with AI.*